jito-foundation/restaking/docs/concepts/vault_program.md

 - Initialize a new vault with specific parameters
 - Add and remove support for operators
-- Add and remove support for AVS
+- Add and remove support for NCNs
 - Manage delegations to operators
 - Process deposits and withdrawals
 - Handle slashing events

-## LRT (Liquid Restaking Token)
+## Vault receipt token (VRT)

-LRTs represent a user's share in the vault's assets.
+VRTs are a receipt token representing a user's pro-rata share of assets in the vault.
 They are minted when users deposit and burned when users withdraw.

 ## Relationships